 By using a technique called Cox Flexion Distraction and Decompression, your chiropractor pulls on the neck which widens the space in the canal, relieving pressure by increasing disc height.

-Besides adjustments, flexion-distraction, and massage therapy, your chiropractor can recommend nutritional supplements that can help to rebuild cartilage, advice on supportive pillows, as well as exercises to help strengthen the neck.
+Besides adjustments, flexion-distraction, and massage therapy, your chiropractor can recommend nutritional supplements that can help rebuild cartilage, advice on supportive pillows, and exercises to help strengthen the neck.

 Question #5: How Long Before I Will Feel Relief from Pain?